CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Use Cases

 _This section is non-normative_

-Implicit tiling allows Cesium 3D Tiles to support a variety of new use cases.

 A key use for implicit tiling is enabling and/or accelerating tree traversal algorithms.
 Accessing a tile by coordinates is faster than traversing the entire tree.
 Likewise, raycasting algorithms and GIS algorithms can benefit from the abbreviated tree traversals.
 Tiles can be loaded immediately instead of going from top to bottom of a tree.